How to Get AS9100 Certification

 Step 3: Conduct a Formal Gap Analysis

-A structured gap analysis compares your current system against AS9100 requirements.
+A structured gap assessment compares your current system against AS9100 requirements.

 This identifies: